kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/metadata_raw.md

                                     "typeName": "dsDescriptionValue",
                                     "multiple": false,
                                     "typeClass": "primitive",
-                                    "value": "<h1>About this data</h1>An ultrasound dataset to use in the discovery of ultrasound features associated with pain and radiographic change in KOA is highly innovative and will be a major step forward for the field.
+                                    "value": "<h1>About the data</h1>An ultrasound dataset to use in the discovery of ultrasound features associated with pain and radiographic change in KOA is highly innovative and will be a major step forward for the field.
 These ultrasound images originate from the diverse and inclusive population-based Johnston County Health Study (JoCoHS).
 This dataset is designed to adhere to FAIR principles and was funded in part by an Administrative Supplement to Improve the AI/ML-Readiness of NIH-Supported Data (3R01AR077060-03S1)."
                                 },
                                 "dsDescriptionDate": {
                                     "typeName": "dsDescriptionDate",